architecture-building-systems/CityEnergyAnalyst/docs/how-to-run-thermal-electrical-grid-planning.rst

 Limitation
 ----------
 #.
 The objective function inside the **Main optimization** block only includes the costs of thermal networks.
 And the costs of electrical grid is minimized seperately inside the **Electric Grid Optimization** block.
 The **Main optimization** can also include the cost of the electric grid in the objective function.

+#.
+This optimisation routine is only running for the cases with District Cooling network for the moment.